-Gen Z Declares The New Name For 'Karen' And Millennials Are Over It: 'Where Are The Names Of Men?'
+Gen Z Declares The New Name For 'Karen' And Millennials Are Over It: 'Where Are The Names For Men?'

-Gen Z has officially taken the heat off Karens by declaring Jessica the new name for those overly entitled, often white, older people with short hair (but not the trendy kind) who love to complain.
-Various TikTok videos have declared the swap due to the popularity of the name Jessica in the 1990s.
-But much like when Gen Z declared the Millennial favorite side part out in favor of middle parts, Gen Y is having none of it.
-The derogatory name swap became a hot topic on Reddit as it gained traction online, with multiple users pointing out both Karen and Jessica are traditionally used to describe women, while there's still yet-to-exist a definitive term for men who behave in the same way.
+Gen Z has officially taken the heat off of Karens everywhere by declaring Jessica the new name to describe an overly entitled, middle aged person with short hair who loves to complain.
+So why the change?
+Well, in case you haven't heard, the oldest Millennials are now entering their mid-40s...aka prime Karen age.
+Various TikTok videos decided a newer moniker made sense due to the popularity of the name Jessica in the 1990s.
+But much like when Gen Z announced a definitive winner in the side part vs middle part war, Gen Y is having none of it.
+As of January 2026, the derogatory name swap has become a hot topic on Reddit, with multiple users pointing out that both Karen and Jessica are traditionally used to describe women, while there's yet-to-exist a definitive term for men who behave in the same way.

 "I mean to me it feels like it's just a bit misogynistic.
 Where are the names of men who do things like this?
 I mean there are men who do similar s***, and Chad isn't exactly a negative," one Reddit user pointed out.
 A second wrote, "Of course it is once again aimed at women.
 Some things never change, no matter how progressive we like to believe we are."